karlyhoffman/boilerplates/SASS/README.md

 Contains all the CSS files from external libraries and frameworks – Normalize, Bootstrap, jQueryUI, etc.

 ### Base
-Holds base style code for the projects
+Holds main styles code for projects

 ### Layout
 Everything laying out of the site or application – header, footer, navigation, sidebar